I decided to become vegetarian in the summer of 2015. I was backpacking Europe at the time. It made sense for a lot of different reasons:

 Nothing.
 That’s what.

-Jordan and Mikhaila Peterson, Joe Rogan and Shawn Baker gave me the advice to help give me my health back.
-I can’t be more grateful.
+Jordan and Mikhaila Peterson, Joe Rogan, and Shawn Baker gave me advice to help give me my health back.
+I couldn’t be more grateful.

-So, as I close out this post, I have pledged to tell everyone and anyone that’ll listen this very important PSA: meat heals.
+So, as I close out this post, I have pledged to tell everyone and anyone that’ll listen to this very important PSA: meat heals.
 It’s as simple as that.
-Others have the science, I (and thousands of others) have the experiences.
-Just sayin’, it’s worked for us.
+Others have the science.
+I (and thousands of others) have the experiences.
+Just saying it’s worked for us.